-Due to Corona we had little choice, so we decided to run it as an experiment.
+Due to Corona, we had little choice, so we decided to run it as an experiment.
 Also because of Corona, some participants had cancelled.
 Kids at home, emerging work-demands.
 But also new participants joined, from the Netherlands, the Middle East and as far as New-Zealand.
 Very exciting to gather such a diverse group.

-The Perspectivity Writeshop is a two-day guided writing process in which we together share, explore, analyze, structure and deepen stories of change in complexity.
+The Perspectivity Writeshop is a two-day guided writing process in which we together share, explore, analyse, structure and deepen stories of change in complexity.
 This year’s theme was on the role of power in system change.

 We used the same flow as last year.
 Including a check-in, exploring and reflecting on the central topic (power), free writing – with a pen on a piece of paper! – and step by step fleshing out the story.
 A short-cycled method, with lots of sharing in small groups.
 ‘Beam me up Scotty’, became the running gag, as we sent off subgroups in break-out rooms for yet another exchange or feedback round.

 And although it was intense, it worked out.
 In the final reflection round on Friday afternoon, everybody shared their lessons learned.
 An impression of what people experienced:

 “I have a bad habit; I want to go fast.
 I learned that it is much better to go slow and reflect.”

 “The method gave me a lot of courage.
 That it is possible to write something in a reasonable amount of time.”

 “The power I believe in most is the power daring to be vulnerable.
 I think we achieved this.
 Writing is one of the most vulnerable things we do.
 It was very safe.
 Impressive.
 Instead of spoken words, we used written words.”